shannonhlo/shannonhlo.github.io/_drafts/2021-09-15-git-github-workshop3.md

 - GitHub
 - Workshop
 excerpt: |
-  Learn how to keep track of code changes and collaborate with others using GitHub 📑
+  Learn common Git commands through hands-on exercises 📑
 ---

 This workshop is part of the [Vancouver DataJam 2021](https://www.vancouverdatajam.ca/#home) event.
 It will equip participants with the basics of Git, a version control software, and how to collaborate with others on [GitHub](https://github.com/).